sadafsaleem123/Portfolio/README.md

 # Portfolio
-This repository is specially made to showcase my portfolio
+This repository is specifically made to showcase my portfolio